OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

 1. Open the file **./src/taskpane/taskpane.html**.
 This file contains the HTML markup for the task pane.

-1. Locate the `<body>` element and replace it with the following markup, then save the file.
+1. Locate the `<body>` element.
+Replace it with the following markup, then save the file.

     ```html
     <body class="ms-font-m ms-welcome ms-Fabric">